top-guns/etl-gun/README.md

 * With 'esc' you can quit the program
 * GUI display full list of created endpoints, collections, their statuses and last values recived from (or pushed to) them
 * Logs are displayed in footer part of console window
-* You can select the log window with 'ctrl + l' and scroll it with up/down arrows
+* You can select the log window with 'tab' and scroll it with up/down arrows

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------